 Galactocele is a round, easily movable milk-filled cyst that usually occurs up to 6 to 10 months after lactation stops.
 Such cysts rarely become infected.

 Cancers of various types can manifest as a mass.
-About 5% of patients have pain.

-Review of systems should determine whether nipple discharge is present and, if present, whether it is spontaneous or only in response to breast manipulation and whether it is clear, milky, or bloody.
+Review of systems should determine whether nipple discharge is present and, if present, whether it is unilateral, spontaneous or only in response to breast manipulation and whether it is clear, milky, or bloody.
 Symptoms of advanced cancer (eg, weight loss, malaise, bone pain) should be sought.

 Past medical history should include risk factors for breast cancer, including previous diagnosis of breast cancer, history of radiation therapy to the chest area before age 30 (eg, for Hodgkin lymphoma).
 Family history should note breast cancer in a 1st-degree relative (mother, sister, daughter) and, if family history is positive, whether the relative carried one of the inherited gene mutations that predispose to breast cancer (eg, BRCA1, BRCA2).